AtlasPublicPolicy/power-bi-embedded/readme.txt

 * Increased timeout so report would still work after being open for an hour
 * Updated Power BI JavaScript assets from v2.5.1 to v2.6.6
 * Added url-search-params-polyfill to be backwards compatible with IE11

+== Upgrade Notice ==

+= 1.0.1 =
+This release contains bug fixes from the Power BI library.

+= 1.0.2 =
+This release contains feature enhancements.

+= 1.1.0 =
+This release contains feature enhancements and bug fixes.